luciusmagn/lambdas-and-logos/book.typ

 ]

 This now resembles code that may be written by a student who is learning C for the first time.
-In a way, this is correct, but it is ugly.
+In a way, this is correct, but is ugly.
 We have two problems to take care of:
 - Code repetition and organization
 - Visuals and documentation